 Unexpected fact: we learned that the tallest mountain in the Scottish Highlands does not even reach 3,000 feet.
 Boone sits at 3,300 feet.
 But the Highlands are cooler than Boone, to be clear.

 Next, we got back on the bus.
 I was really thirsty, but there was no water.
-I was hoping for a familiar “comfort stop” where I could buy some snacks and hot tea, but our bus driver told us: “The next stop is trees” so we had to go a few hours with no water.
+I was hoping for a familiar “comfort stop” where I could buy some snacks and hot tea, but our bus driver, who had spent most of the afternoon arguing with our tour guide, told me: “The next stop is trees” so we had to go a few hours with no water.
 Not ideal.
 We drove through more scary roads and eventually arrived in a village in Scotland called Arrochar.
 I’d never been so grateful to lie down in a hotel bed.
 I took some medicine and started to feel much better.

 Thankfully, we had dinner planned at the hotel.
 This was necessary because we were in a small, sleepy town and there were no dinner options in walking distance, but I was especially grateful because, as I mentioned, I was not feeling well, and I’d been used to 45min walks to dinner this week.
-At dinner, we met a new friend and talked about accents and Austrialian stereotypes.
+At dinner, we added a new friend to our crew and talked about accents and Austrialian stereotypes.
 Did you know in Australia people shoot kangaroos like we shoot deer?
 It’s true.